efuzy/efuzy/docs/src/pages/vue-directives/go-back.md

 --> window.history.length is 3!
 ```

 What you'd like instead, is when you hit the Logout button, the `window.history.length` to be 1 again.
-Quasar can handle this automatically for you.
+Efuzy can handle this automatically for you.
 Read about the `v-go-back` Vue directive.

 ## Directive v-go-back
 Let's rewrite the Logout button to act as we would actually want it to work, which is to make `window.history.length` be 1 again.
 We're going to install the directive: